-Groups may be schools, universities, clubs or societies, businesses with an interest in immersive learning experiences on global sustainable development and citizenship.
+Groups may be schools, universities, clubs or societies, a collection of friends or family members, or businesses with an interest in immersive learning experiences on global sustainable development and citizenship.
 Please enquire for details.

-Women are the key to sustainable development in this fragile destination and this trip aims to link you with inspirational Malawian women, challenge you and give you an opportunity to spend time with an international group of women passionate about development and women’s empowerment.
+Women are the key to sustainable development in this fragile destination.
+Led by Orbis Expeditions founder Kate Webb, this trip aims to link you with inspirational Malawian women, challenge you, and give you an opportunity to spend time with your 12-strong international group passionate about development and women’s empowerment.

 Includes: All accommodation, meals (where stated) all transport (inc. fuel & driver), RSC Guide, all project set up and support, all activities (where applicable), air evacuation cover, all local taxes and bank fees.

 Excludes: Return International Flights, meals not included, activities not included, personal travel insurance, visas, bar drinks, tips & items of a personal nature.
 Any add-ons.